stephanieleroux/my-doc-online/source/build_documentation.md

 In case you want to share a documentation _and_ the code itself, and if your code is in Python, documented with nice docstrings, you can have a look at [this other tutorial](https://my-documented-code-test.readthedocs.io/en/latest/) instead.

+You'll notice that this tutorial  is itself built using Readthedocs.

 ---
 ## 0. Get ready on github
 As a pre-requisite, you need: